Links

 await au.enhance({ host, component: MyComponent });

-Let's create an index.html file which contains some HTML markup you would encounter if you generated an Aurelia application using npx makes aurelia or by other means.
+Let's create an index.html file containing some HTML markup you would encounter if you generated an Aurelia application using npx makes aurelia or other means.

 Pay attention to the contents of the <body> as there is a container called app as well as some HTML tags <my-app>